Northeast STP

 PARENTS

 Thank you for taking time to find out more about The Navigators® and NESTP.
-We hope this site provides ample details about the experience and gives comfort as it you shows you who we are as an organization.
+We hope this site provides ample details about the experience and shows you who we are as an organization.
 Our staff considers it a privilege to spend time with your student and we treasure each one as an individual.
-In addition to the content available on the website, we have addressed a few parent-specific questions here:
+In addition to the general content about the program, we have addressed a few parent-specific questions here.

 JOBS

-Team Members will work full time, 40 hours a week, working 9-5 jobs Monday through Friday.
-The students are in charge of finding their own employment but they will be aided by Navigator staff job coordinators.
-All students attending the Program are encouraged to actively seek out potential employers in the Hartford/Springfield area.
-The Program Job Coordinator is available to assist in this process and will verify that all jobs fall within the Program parameters.
+Team Members will work full time (40 hours a week) 9-5 jobs Monday through Friday.
+The students are in charge of finding their own employment, but they can be aided by Navigator STP staff.
+All students attending the project are encouraged to actively seek out potential employers in the Hartford area.
+The Project Director is available to assist in this process and will verify that all jobs fall within the Project parameters.
 All jobs should be approved by the job coordinator prior to accepting the position.
-The staff are working to find internships and jobs in the area, but please be proactive in asking for help with your specific major internship if you would like.
+The staff are networking to find employers who are excited to hire students who are attending the project, but please be proactive in asking for help with your major-specific internship needs and desires.
+Remember, it is YOUR responsibility to find a job!

 Program parameters include having a reasonable commute, working Monday through Friday, off by 5 pm, no weekends, and also communicating to the employer your start and end dates.
-These are fairly strict because of the other program pieces we will be engaging in.
+These are fairly strict because of the other program pieces we will be engaging in together.